drdinnerbone/rickroll/README.md

 # Rickroll
 A website with the auto-playing song "Never Gonna Give You Up" that can be used to rickroll your friends.

-# IMPORTANT
-**Code was just recently changed to allow for forks to function correctly, please refork/update your code.**

 # Current Rickrolls: 50,332
 ### (Last checked on 7/23/22)